ace-wg/ace-oscore-gm-admin/draft-ietf-ace-oscore-gm-admin.md

 When group communication for CoAP is protected with Group OSCORE, nodes are required to join the correct OSCORE group explicitly.
 To this end, a joining node interacts with a Group Manager (GM) entity responsible for that group, and retrieves the required keying material to securely communicate with other group members using Group OSCORE.

-The method in {{I-D.ietf-ace-key-groupcomm-oscore}} specifies how nodes can join an OSCORE group through the respective Group Manager.
+{{I-D.ietf-ace-key-groupcomm-oscore}} specifies how nodes can join an OSCORE group through the respective Group Manager.
 That method builds on the ACE framework for Authentication and Authorization {{RFC9200}}, ensuring a secure joining process as well as authentication and authorization of joining nodes (clients) at the Group Manager (resource server).

 In some deployments, the application running on the Group Manager may know when a new OSCORE group has to be created, how the group should be configured upon creation, and later on how the group should be updated or deleted, e.g., based on the current application state or pre-installed policies.
 In this case, the Group Manager application can create and configure OSCORE groups when needed, by using a local application interface.
 However, this requires the Group Manager to be application-specific, which in turn may lead to error-prone deployments and is not very flexible.